itsmeeeeeee/MML/README.md

 Our models significantly outperformed the baseline, which had a Macro-F1 score of 0.21765.
 The best model, MLP in the MMFA approach, achieved a Macro F1-score of 0.5056, demonstrating superior performance.
 Additionally, when compared to the top participants whose scores ranged from 0.34600 to 0.35466, our models demonstrated competitive and even superior results, with several models exceeding these scores substantially.

 This indicates that our approaches are not only effective in surpassing the baseline but also competitive within the context of the Memotion competition, offering robust alternatives to traditional sentiment analysis methods.
-For more information on the competition results and baseline, see the related research paper: [Memotion Competition Analysis](https://arxiv.org/pdf/2008.03781).